 Nicholas Sparks is known for writing epic love stories—the tear-jerking, heart-squeezing kind that pair well with a pint of ice cream, a pack of tissues, and a truckload of feels.
 Though they don’t always have the traditional ending of most romance novels—that is, a proper happily-ever-after—Sparks packs so much swoonage in his stories, they’re nothing if not romantic.
-But with over 20 novels published (ten of which were made into movies), how do you choose the best of the best?
+But with more than 20 novels published (ten of which were made into movies), how do you choose the best of the best?
 Well, we’ve done the work for you.
-Here's our countdown of the top ten best Nicholas Sparks books.
+Here's our list of the top 12 best Nicholas Sparks books.
 Grab some Kleenex and get ready to go on an emotional rollercoaster.

 One of Sparks’ earlier novels, The Rescue tells of the unexpected romance between Denise, a single mom of a boy with special needs, and firefighter Taylor, who has a hero complex and serious commitment issues.
 After they’re in a car accident, Taylor helps rescue Denise and her young son.
 But when it comes to the growing feelings between them, history shows that the heroic firefighter might be destined to pull a hit-and-run on Denise’s heart.
 With all the love for firefighters as romance heroes, this one is sure to make many readers’ shelves.